leapdeck/TopBinTrivia/README.md

 # 🌍 TopBinTrivia

-Dive into this exciting trivia game that spans dozens of countries worldwide!
+Dive into this trivia game that spans dozens of countries worldwide!
 Choose a country, test your knowledge of epic global soccer events, and learn fascinating facts as you go.
-Each round earns you a score—so challenge yourself, play multiple rounds, and see how you stack up against the world's best soccer minds.
+Each round earns you a score—so challenge yourself, play multiple rounds, and see how you stack up.
 Let the games begin! ⚽🏆

 ## 🚀 Key Features